eibiflo/cf_phpinclude/README.md

 ## About The Project

-The "Custom PHP Include" extension for Typo3 is a must-have for developers to include custom PHP files with variable support, making it easy to add custom functionality to the website and manage reusable code snippets.
+The "Custom PHP Include" extension for Typo3 is a Typo3 Extension for developers to include custom PHP files with variable support, making it easy to add custom functionality to the website and manage reusable code snippets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>